GraphWalker/graphwalker.github.io/content/docs/path_generators_and_stop_conditions.md

 ### random( some stop condition(s) )

-Navigate through the model in a completely random manor.
-Also called "Drunkard’s walk", or "Random walk".
+Navigate through the model in a completely random manner, also called "Drunkard’s walk", or "Random walk".
 This algorithm selects an out-edge from a vertex by random, and repeats the process in the next vertex.

 ### weighted_random( some stop condition(s) )

-Same as the **random path generator** (see above), but, will use the [weight](/yed_model_syntax/#keywords) keyword when generating a path.
+Same as the **random path generator** (see above), but will use the [weight](/yed_model_syntax/#keywords) keyword when generating a path.
 The weight is assigned to edges only, and it represents the probability of an edge getting chosen.

 ### quick_random( some stop condition(s) )

-Tries to run the shortest path through a model, but in a fast fashion.
+Tries to run the shortest path through a model, but in a fast way.
 This is how the algorithm works:

 1. Choose an edge not yet visited by random.
 2. Select the shortest path to that edge using Dijkstra's algorithm
-3. Walk that path, and mark all those edges being executed as visited.
+3. Walk that path, and mark all the executed edges as visited.
-4. When reaching the selected edge in step 1, start all over, repeating steps 1->4.
+4. When reaching the selected edge in step 1, start all over, repeating steps 1-4.
-5. The algorithm works well an very large models, and generates reasonably short sequences.
-The downside is when used in conjunction with EFSM.
-The algorithm can choose a path which is blocked by a guard.
+5. The algorithm works well for very large models, and generates reasonably short sequences.
+The downside is when used in conjunction with [EFSM], the algorithm can choose a path which is blocked by a guard.

 ### a_star( a stop condition that names a vertex or an edge )